 Of course, adding intensity does improve your fitness quickly.
 However, without a well-trained aerobic base, high-intensity training simply will never allow you to maximize your fitness potential.
 To put it another way, the potential benefit of high-intensity training is directly proportional to the size of your aerobic base.
 This is well understood by endurance coaches.
 (Learn when to add high-intensity training.)
 Our goal with this article is to explain how to maximize your fitness.
 There is no quick-fix prescription.

-The laboratory of competition
+The Laboratory of Competition

 The laboratory was competition, especially at the world-class level.
 The stopwatch does not lie and competition provides the ultimate test of training theory.
-The final outcome of a century’s worth of testing training ideologies has been that athletes who start with a large volume of aerobic endurance training with event-specific high-intensity work layered on top have much better outcomes than athletes who rely on a steady diet of high-intensity training.
+The final outcome of a century’s worth of testing training ideologies is that athletes who start with a large volume of aerobic endurance training with event-specific high-intensity work layered on top have much better outcomes than athletes who rely on a steady diet of high-intensity training.

 Anyone who tells you that you can optimally stimulate aerobic and anaerobic adaptations with a single training stimulus is either ignorant or deceptive.
 In either case you should politely disregard what they tell you.
 To be on the safe side, I would not recommend you buy a used car from them either

-Another source of this mis-conception is the illusion of specificity.
-TakeSkiMo racing.
-A sport that involves a lot of time spent at high intensity.
+Another source of this misconception is the illusion of specificity.
+Take skimo racing, a sport that involves spending a lot of time at high intensity.
 So should we not train as we race?
-I mean after all, when you are kicking it up the last 200 vertical meters toward a transition your HR is pegged.
+I mean after all, when you are kicking it up the last 200 vertical meters toward a transition your heart rate is pegged.
 Right?
 Your metabolism is running max-out with both the anaerobic and anaerobic systems shoveling as much coal into the boiler as they can muster.
 Right?
-So, shouldn’t you be doing that in your training?
+So shouldn’t you be doing that in your training?